anna546stella/COVID_Hackathon/Datasets/Ferret_infected_nasal/README.md

 # Bulk RNA expression from infected ferrets

 This dataset includes related experiments on a ferret model of SARS-CoV-2 infection.
+Note that although the virus has no difficulty infecting ferrets, unlike humans ferrets avoid major illness or death.

 Experiments "Series 10", "11", "12", and "13" are a timecourse measuring nasal cells.
 Samples were taken at 1, 3, 7, or 14 days post-infection.
 There is a mock-treated ferret control group,